 Step 2: Select the metrics relevant to your entire customer journey

 Click on each element and set the metrics that showcase your entire customer journey.
-In this example, we are showcasing the Sessions (traffic), Page views (visibility), Event count (soft KPIs, i.e. add to carts, checkouts, visits on key pages, etc), and Conversion (hard KPIs, i.e. sale, form completion, etc).
+For example, we can showcase the Sessions (traffic), Page views (visibility), Event count (soft KPIs, i.e. add to carts, checkouts, visits on key pages, etc), and Conversion (hard KPIs, i.e. sale, form completion, etc).
 If you want the data to be more specific, you can apply filters on the event count and conversions and report on exactly the actions you want to see on the report.

 Step 3: Apply a "Comparison date range"